When Business Overwhelm Isn’t Only About Your Business

 ———

-What we often overlook is that the way we meet the demands of building or running our business, or any kind of soul-led project we bring out into the world, isn’t shaped only by what’s happening now, but also by experiences from much earlier in life — especially times where we were learning, trying to keep up, navigating unfamiliar systems, or being taught how to think, perform, and adapt.
-For many of us, those early experiences created layers of overwhelm that didn’t simply disappear; they live on as feeling memory in the body.
+What we often overlook is that the way we meet the demands of building or running our business, or any kind of soul-led project we bring out into the world, is also shaped by experiences from much earlier in life — especially times where we were learning, trying to keep up, navigating unfamiliar systems, or being taught how to think, perform, and adapt.

 When our business or soul-project asks us to be visible, responsive, confident, or adaptable, those old imprints can quietly come back online — as stress, overwhelm, brainfog, procrastination, self-doubt, or reactions that feel bigger than the moment.